maxbildner/terraform-project/terraform-notes-1.md

   }
 }

+# 13) MISC NOTES
+- 5/18/22
+- a change on the package does NOT automatically triggers redeployment on all that depend on it!!!!
+- I should redeploy an AWS Lambda Function (if I modified a package that, that Lambda function uses).
+Redployment can be triggered by updating the package.json version (ex. from 1.0.1 -> 1.0.2)
+- See March 20-21 bug in bug log for more information

 # QUESTIONS
 # - regarding running these commands (ex. terraform apply)- running it in a nested folder will not